mfmanberg/CS506_Project/README.md

 https://youtu.be/KYrckP1kqOIR

-NOTE: Run activate_env.sh via Dependencies\activate_env.sh to install dependencies and see Build\Build_README.md for build instructions.
+NOTE: Makefile should auto-install dependencies.
+If not, run activate_env.sh via Dependencies\activate_env.sh to install dependencies and see Build\Build_README.md for build instructions.
 Makefile assumes master.parquet is in proper folder.
 If it is not, run all 1st_pass.ipynb.
 1st_pass.ipynb will not run if parquet is present.

 **Description of the project**